-The detailed operation of the balanced expenditure multiplier, as against the conventional multiplier, can be seen in Figure 4 for the case of University of Wales, Newport.
-The conventional Type-II impact output attribution to UW, Newport is £68 million (as indicated in the top horizontal dark bar in Figure 4).
+The detailed operation of the balanced expenditure multiplier, as against the conventional multiplier, can be seen in Figure 4 for the case of St Mary's University College.
+The conventional Type-II impact output attribution to St Mary's is £16.4 million (as indicated in the top horizontal dark bar in Figure 4).
 The sectoral impacts are graphed in the lower part of figure and all are positive since these are conventional IO results.
 However, the lighter bars illustrate the (Type-II) balanced expenditure output effects.
 Figure 4 shows the balanced expenditure impacts as the net outcome of an expansion due to the stimulus to total final demand together with a contraction due to the notional reduction in government expenditure that is required to reflect the government expenditure switching.
-There is a big negative impact on the public sector and small negative impact on the Business Services sector.
-Overall, the total output attributed to UW, Newport under the balanced expenditure scenario is only £15.0 million.
+There is a big negative impact on the public sector.
+Overall, the total output attributed to St Mary's under the balanced expenditure scenario is only £2.0 million.

 Figure 4.
-Traditional and balanced budget output impacts of University of Wales, Newport, disaggregated by sector (£m)
+Traditional and balanced expenditure output impacts of St Mary's University College disaggregated by sector (£m)